 Apply this method to figure out your song's story, and you'll open the gate to a world of ideas for your song title that will take you far from the general restrictions of your usual thinking.

 Related Post: How To Name A Song

-You could also attribute descriptive aspects to your songs like a color, a mood, a personality, a tempo, the genre itself, and its writing structure, then add that to the song title.
+You could also attribute defining aspects to your songs, like a color, mood, personality, tempo, genre, and writing structure, then add that to the song title.
 For example, your song could be "Purple Feelings" or "Morbid Rock".

 Related Post: How To Write A Song About Someone Else

 You could be telling a story about your hometown or a story that happened in your hometown and name the title after it.
 It could be a house, a school, a church, a state, a country, a party, anything.
 It could be the subway.
 You could also reference a location that was just nearby.